expo/expo/docs/pages/get-started/installation.md

 - [Android Play Store](https://play.google.com/store/apps/details?id=host.exp.exponent) - Android Lollipop (5) and greater
 - [iOS App Store](https://apps.apple.com/app/expo-go/id982107779) - iOS 11 and greater

 Open the Expo Go app after it has finished installing.
-If you have created an account with `expo-cli`, you can sign in by clicking the "Login" button in the top header on the "Home" screen.
-Signing in will make it easier for you to open projects in the Expo Go app while developing them &mdash; they will appear automatically under the "Projects" section on the Home screen of the app.
+If you have created an account with `expo-cli`, you can sign in by clicking the "Login" button in the top header on the "Home" tab.
+Signing in will make it easier for you to open projects in the Expo Go app while developing them &mdash; they will appear automatically under the "Projects" section on the Home tab of the app.

 > It's often useful to be able to run your app directly on your computer instead of on a separate physical device.
 If you would like to set this up, you can learn more about [installing the iOS Simulator (macOS only)](../workflow/ios-simulator.md) and [installing an Android Emulator](../workflow/android-studio-emulator.md).